 FOUNDER & ARTIST

 Erika Stefanutti, the founder of Parvum Opus, is an artist and designer based in Michigan where she lives with her husband and two sons.
 She is a life-long student of craft and decorative arts history, with a passion for travel, books and aesthetics, all of which inform the work undertaken in the atelier.
 Her love of traditional craft was formalized during her BFA studies at the University of Michigan, and further at Cranbrook Academy of Art where she earned her MFA.

 A NOTE FROM ERIKA

 Welcome and thank you for popping into our shop.
 I'm Erika Stefanutti and I founded Parvum Opus after working as a studio artist, having trained in the fields of metalwork, painting and printmaking.
 I’ve always held craft tradition in the highest regard, and it’s my great privilege to make our unique, handcrafted works available to you here.

 The seed for Parvum Opus was planted over ten years ago, when I embarked on a study of traditional bookbinding and decorative arts history and began producing bespoke calendars, hand-bound books, desk accessories and art objects from my studio in Michigan.
-The scope of my studio project has grown beautifully, and I now have the great privilege of sharing the studio's handmade products with clients across the world.
-The work we do in the studio combines my love of craft and design tradition, materials and process.
+The scope of my studio project has grown with time, and I now have the great privilege of sharing my handmade products with clients across the world.
+My work combines a love of art, craft and design tradition, materials and technique.
 With the Parvum Opus Shop, I’ve selfishly created the shop of my dreams, producing exquisitely crafted decorative and functional objects built by hand, featuring glorious colors and patterns.
-My work is inspired by the Arts & Crafts movement, the romance and intellectual curiosity of the Grand Tour, as well as by objets de vertu crafted by artisans across cultures, continents and centuries.
+My work is inspired by the Arts & Crafts movement, the romance and intellectual curiosity of the Grand Tour, as well as by objects of vertu crafted by artisans across cultures, continents and centuries.
 My sincere hope is that when you visit, you’ll enjoy the feeling of discovery and collaboration; that same wonder of exploring a new city and coming upon an atelier where you can have bespoke pieces made to your taste and impeccably delivered to your door.